Bonnnana/chatbot-assistant/README.md

 - If multiple professors or slots are found, it will **ask you to choose**

 #### 📑 iKnow
-- Automatic navigation to the correct iKnow page: [https://www.iknow.ukim.mk/](https://www.iknow.ukim.mk/)
+- Automatic navigation to the iKnow page: [https://www.iknow.ukim.mk/](https://www.iknow.ukim.mk/)
 - Handles **document request flow**
 - Lets you **ask questions about personal informations for the student**
 - Lets you **ask questions about average grade, passed exams etc...**

 #### 📚 Courses & Assignments
-- Automatic navigation to the correct iKnow page: [https://www.courses.finki.ukim.mk/](https://www.courses.finki.ukim.mk)
+- Automatic navigation to the iKnow page: [https://www.courses.finki.ukim.mk/](https://www.courses.finki.ukim.mk)
 - Smart course search by **subject name or abbreviation**
-- Extracts **deadlines, homework, surveys, and exams** directly from course calendars
+- Extracts **deadlines, homework and surveys** directly from course calendars
 - Supports **date-based queries** like:
   - *"Show all homework for this month"*
   - *"Are there any surveys for next month?"*